The Ocean Hope

 Raise Global Awareness

-Farah's voyage will involve engaging with stakeholders from universities, fisheries associations, tech, EV companies, and conservation groups.
+Farah will engage with stakeholders from universities, fisheries associations, tech, EV companies, and conservation groups.
 By donating, you help amplify our message and rally support for a global moratorium on deep-sea mining, creating a powerful call to action that cannot be ignored.
 Document the Journey

-We offer various ways for stakeholders to support our expedition.
+We offer various ways for stakeholders to support our initiative.
 These options include sponsorship and partnership opportunities, in-kind donations, volunteer opportunities and more.
-By aligning with our cause and joining forces with us, organisations, brands and individuals can contribute to the success of our tour while gaining valuable exposure and recognition.
+By aligning with our cause and joining forces with us, organisations, brands and individuals can contribute to the success of our project while gaining valuable exposure and recognition.

 We invite stakeholders to reach out to us to discuss how they can become a valued partner or sponsor of our expedition.